 These alternative keyboard apps come with fun themes, new features, advanced swiping options, and highly customizable layouts.

-When it comes to choosing the best keyboard apps for Android, there is always a risk of keyloggers and other malware.
-But, as Android’s array of keyboards is continuously evolving, the need for an efficient keyboard feels like a necessity to stay up to date on the latest features.
+When it comes to choosing the best keyboard app for Android, there is always a risk of Keyloggers and other malware.
+But as Android’s array of keyboards is continuously evolving, the need for an efficient keyboard feels like a necessity to stay up to date on the latest features.

-So, we have come up with a list of most trusted and secure third-party Android keyboard apps which you can use as an alternative to your default keyboard.
-You can install all of them on your phone, no matter, it’s a Pixel, Samsung, OnePlus, Xiaomi, Huawei, LG, Sony, and any other brand.
+We have curated a list of the most trusted and secure third-party Android keyboard apps which you can use as an alternative to your default keyboard.
+You can install all of them on your phone, no matter if it’s a Pixel, Samsung, OnePlus, Xiaomi, Huawei, LG, Sony, or any other brand.